-If you’ve only one roof vent installed, you still need another ventilation opening to create the airflow necessary to minimise condensation.
+Suppose you’ve only one roof vent installed.
+In that case, you still need another ventilation opening to create the airflow necessary to minimise condensation.

 Opening a window in the van is an easy solution.

-We have our windows almost permanently open when we’re in it, even with 3 roof vents.
+Our windows are almost permanently open when we’re in it, even with 3 roof vents.

-Added wind deflectors protect the interior of the van from the rain.
-They also disguise the fact the window is open, so opportunistic thieves won’t as easily notice the security lapse.
+Added wind deflectors protect the interior of the van from rain.
+They also disguise that the window is open, so opportunistic thieves won’t easily notice the security lapse.

 Adding a portable 12v fan to your condensation fighting arsenal can help too.

-Alone, it’s never going to be enough to eliminate the moisture but it will help increase airflow, especially if you place it in front of an open window.
+Alone, it’s never going to be enough to eliminate the moisture.
+However, it will help increase airflow, especially if you place it in front of an open window.

-Given moisture in the van is the source of condensation issues, controlling how much water vapour you produce makes the fight easier.
+Given moisture in the van is the source of condensation issues, controlling how much water vapor you produce makes the fight easier.

-Here’s a few ideas on how you can help reduce how much moisture and water vapour you produce in the camper.
+Here are a few ideas on how you can help reduce the moisture and water vapor you produce in the camper.

-Burning propane produce a LOT of water vapour – about 1 pint of water for every pint of fuel burnt!
+Burning propane produces a LOT of water vapor – about 1 pint of water for every pint of fuel burnt!

 That’s shed loads.

-Portable propane heaters and cookers tend not to be vented so all that water vapour is staying in your van.
+Portable propane heaters and cookers tend not to be vented, so all that water vapor stays in your van.

-If you’re thinking of installing a propane burning cooker or heater, think about how much time you expect to spend in cold weather conditions where condensation will become a problem.
+If you’re considering installing a propane cooker or heater, think about how much time you expect to spend in cold weather conditions where condensation becomes a problem.

-With the best will in the world, you’ll need an awful lot of ventilation to get rid of that amount of water vapour.
+With the best will in the world, you’ll need a lot of ventilation to eliminate that amount of water vapor.

 Take a look at our detailed post on heating for campervans to find the best dry heating option for your conversion.